Five Dollar Wrench

 I was sick of buying new shoes, so I needed a new gig.

 The Shady Lady turned out to be a great place to work.
 Sure, it was a dump, but the gals had sass and the customers seemed to like it.
-Plus, nobody got shot.
-Nobody got dragged, hauled or shoveled away, and nobody's entrails ever got removed with a hose before being squeegeed into what I have to assume was the world's nastiest drain.
+Plus, nobody got shot, nobody got dragged, hauled or shoveled away, and nobody's entrails ever got removed with a hose before being squeegeed into an unbelievably icky drain.

 It was shitty, sure, but it was mine, which meant it was more than I'd ever had before.